Tigranes the Great: Imperial ideology and coinage

 His coins adhere to the pattern set by the successors of Alexander the Great.
 Dickran Kouymjian found "the exceptionally fine engraving" of Tigranes's portrait reflective of "direct classical inspiration".
-The observe depicts him in profile with a "determined, strong face" wearing a high tiara with broad flaps, which has come to be known as the Armenian tiara.
+The obverse depicts him in profile with a "determined, strong face" wearing a high tiara with broad flaps, which has come to be known as the Armenian tiara.
 His "striking portrait" depicts the king "clean shaven according to Greek taste".
 Gisela Richter linked his portrait to the style of the Roman Republican period.
 On his crown, a pair of birds flank a star.
 The star of divinity and the birds of prey are both Iranian aspects, with the latter associated with the Zoroastrian concept of khvarenah (kingly glory) and possibly also a symbol of the bird of the Zoroastrian deity Verethragna.

 Tigranes' chief mint was in Antioch, with silver tetradrachms minted there replacing the issues of the former Seleucid Empire.
 The reverse of the coins minted at Antioch shows the Tyche of Antioch by the sculptor Eutychides.
 His coins are the earliest to depict the Tyche of Antioch.
 Tigranes's title King of Kings is linked by Adrienne Mayor, along his victories, also to the appearance of Halley's Comet during his reign, as depicted on the rare series of Tigranes's coins.